 The first IMP graduate students complete their PhDs.

-The University of Vienna opens a new research building next door.
-This is seen as the starting point of developing the “Campus Vienna Biocenter”.
+The University of Vienna opens a new research building next door to the IMP for five institutes.
+This is seen as the starting point of developing the “Campus Vienna BioCenter”.

 Boehringer Ingelheim takes over all shares of the IMP.